giocare/gatsby-starter-keturah/src/content/projects/project-one.md

 ---
 type: "Web App"
-title: "Thinking Outside The Box "
+title: "Think Outside The Box "
 description: "This will be where I talk about the project, the process and the outcome.
 This will be where I talk about the project, the process and the outcome."
-tools: "React JS"
+tools: ReactJS CSS Netlify GatsbyJS GraphQL HTML
-image: "../../images/gatsby-icon.png"
+image: "../../images/demo-pic.jpg"
 ---